ECS154B-SQ2025/gem5-assignment0-SQ25/README.md

 ### Import simulator

-In order to import the simulator package, add the following line to you configuration script.
+In order to import the simulator package, add the following line to your configuration script.

 ```python
 from gem5.simulate.simulator import Simulator